cocos/cocos-docs/en/asset-workflow/auto-atlas.md

 ## Generate atlas

 With **Auto-atlas asset** created correctly, you can build your scenes or animations using the original sprite textures.
 During the **Build** process, Cocos Creator will automatically pack all **SpriteFrame** with auto-atlas asset in the folder into atlas and update reference to them in the whole project automatically.

+**Note**: If Premultiply Alpha is enabled on the texture, it will be invalid when generating the atlas.
+If you need to use the Premultiply Alpha, you can check Premultiply Alpha on the Auto Atlas.